Thank you for reading our post, please rate this article at the end.

 - Some models feature an attachable annex extending over the vehicle’s sides and running to the ground.
 This is like an additional room accommodating the ladder and providing tons of extra storage.

 - Most models feature raised window covers that can be opened using spring-assisted rods.
-Partially opening these provide runoff during rains and offer excellent protection from the sun.
+Partially opening these provides runoff during rains and offers excellent protection from the sun.

 - A bi-fold model can house up to 6 campers at a time, which is impressive for the tent’s size when folded.